Azure-Samples/active-directory-dotnet-daemon-certificate-credential/README.md

 3. Find the app key `ida:Tenant` and replace the value with your AAD tenant name.
 4. Find the app key `ida:Audience` and replace the value with the App ID URI you registered earlier, for example `https://<your_tenant_name>/TodoListService`.
 5. Find the app key `ida:ClientId` and replace the value with the Client ID for the TodoListService from the Azure portal.

-#### Configure the TodoListDaemon project

-1. Open `app.config'.
-2. Find the app key `ida:Tenant` and replace the value with your AAD tenant name.
-3. Find the app key `ida:ClientId` and replace the value with the Client ID for the TodoListDaemonWithCert app registration from the Azure portal.
-4. Find the app key `ida:CertName` and replace the value with the subject name of the self-signed certificate you created, e.g. "CN=TodoListDaemonWithCert".
-5. Find the app key `todo:TodoListResourceId` and replace the value with the  App ID URI of the TodoListService, for example `https://<your_tenant_name>/TodoListService`
-6. Find the app key `todo:TodoListBaseAddress` and replace the value with the base address of the TodoListService project.

 ### Step 5:  Trust the IIS Express SSL certificate